artbrock/holochain_docs/App-Testing.md

     - scenario.myScenario.2
       - etc...

-- test files with a .json extension are automatically discovered
-- to run all the singleNodeTests (my_app/test/*.json), use this command:
+To run all the stand-alone tests (my_app/test/*.json), use this command:

     ```bash
     hc clone -force my_app my_app  && hc test my_app`
     ```
+Note that all the test files with a .json extension in the test directory are automatically discovered and run.

+Multi-node tests are created creating scenario (represented by a subdirectory in the `test` directory) with a number of roles, where each role represents one node in the multi-node test, and is defined by a test file in the scenario sub-directory.

-- to run the complete suite of role's from a particular scenario, use this command:
+To run the complete a mulit-node test of a particular scenario, use this command:

     ```bash
     holochain.app.testScenario <your-scenario-directory-name-here>